Guy de Saint-Gelais

 After the king assassinated the leader of the ligue, the duc de Guise in 1588, Lanssac and the other ligueurs (leaguers) entered war with the crown.
 Lanssac operated first in Maine in 1589, though he was arrested by a fellow commander.
-Escaping this he moved to Bretagne where he helped the Spanish conquer the port of Le Blavet on the mouth of the river Blavet.
+Escaping this he moved to Brittany where he helped the Spanish conquer the port of Le Blavet on the mouth of the river Blavet.
 He then travelled to Spain where he made elaborate proposals for the conquest of France to the Spanish king.
 These were rebuffed by Philip, and Lanssac returned to France to work with his half-brother the bishop of Comminges in organising the southern Campanère Ligue on the Spanish border.
 He and his brother remained loyal to the ligue as the war against the crown slowly turned in the favour of the king of Navarre who, now Henry III had died styled himself Henry IV.
 In 1594 he and his brother made their capitulation to the crown and begged for mercy.
 Lanssac's defection came too late for him to enjoy royal favour from Henry.
 Around 1597 he made an elaborate proposal for Henry to invade Spain that was rebuffed.
 For much of his career he had been plagued by his debts, and by now his wife had separated from him.
 He spent the last decades of his life without significant office, and wracked by debt.
 In 1603 he stormed his wife's château in frustration at her separation from him.
 Throughout his final years he maintained his contacts with the Spanish crown, and continued to ask for money from the Spanish ambassador.
 He died in obscurity in 1622.